iguanatool/iguana/README.md

 2. Perform step one assimilation, by running the following command `java org.iguanatool.Assimilate calendar`
 (replace `calendar` with your own case study name)
 3. Edit the input specification Java code for the `.java` class generated for each C function to be tested.
-The source code for each class resides in the `casestudies/java/calendar/inputspecifications` directory
+The source code for each class resides in the `casestudies/java/calendar/inputspecifications` directory (see the next section if you need help with this).
 4. Each case study becomes a part of the IGUANA code, so you'll now need to compile IGUANA again, using `mvn package`
-5. Complete the call code for each C file for each function to be tested in the `casestudies/c/calendar/call` directory
+5. Complete the call code for each C file for each function to be tested in the `casestudies/c/calendar/call` directory (see the next section if you need help with this).
 6. Perform step two assimilation, by again running `java org.iguanatool.Assimilate calendar`

 Your case study should be ready to go.

+## Setting up the input specification Java code and the C code in the test object's `call` directory
+At its core, IGUANA optimizes a fixed vector of double variables.
+Code must be written to specify the vector of double variables to be optimized for each test object concerned.
+This is the Java code that lives in the `inputspecifications` package for your case study.
+Each test object will have its own Java class generated as part of step one assimilation detailed above.
+You need to complete the code in the `defaultSetup` method of this class to set the bounds of each variable to be optimized by IGUANA.
+For example, if the C function under test involves three integer inputs, in the range 0-255, the code to specify this would be `addInt(3, 0, 255);`.
+For more information on the method calls that can be used to specify the input to the C function, see the code for the `org.iguanatool.testobject.InputSpecification` class.

 ## Running Test Data Generation
 Running test data generation is then as simple as a command such as